opengsn/docs/javascript-client/tutorial.md

 Your contract is not going to do any good if users can’t use it.
-The way users interact with a contract using GSN is a bit different from the way they do it for a normal dapp, because they need to go through a relay and don't need ether.
+The way users interact with a contract using GSN is a bit different from the way they do it for a normal dapp, because they need to go through a relayer and don't need ether.

 The tutorial below assumes you have a working application that uses [Ethers](https://docs.ethers.io/) and [Hardhat](https://hardhat.org/)
 Any framework can be (such as [React](https://reactjs.org/)).